Croups/documentation-agent/README.md

 # Description
-- This system provides an interactive interface for querying documentation, using advanced natural language processing to understand questions and retrieve relevant information.
+- This system provides an interactive solution for querying documentation, using advanced natural language processing to understand questions and retrieve relevant information.
 It processes documents through a sophisticated pipeline that includes sentence splitting, title extraction, and semantic embedding.

 ## Features

 - Document vectorization and semantic search